dannybackx/espalarm/README.md

   or modules based on this framework which communicate via WiFi.

   Some sensors can feed information into the system, others just trigger the alarm (if it's on).

+Overview of directories

+Keypad
+  Main development directory
+  This contains code for a Oled + esp8266 + Radio combination

+AlarmController
+  This contains a stripped down version of Keypad, with the Oled related modules removed.

+Controller32
+  This is a port of AlarmController to the ESP32 platform